Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 Two classes of shareholder in one group

 The consolidation table shows the pattern: the profitable Italian operating companies — Petroltecnica SPA (50% plus one share) and Mares S.r.l.
-(50%) — are half-owned, while the wholly-owned Austrian and German units carry losses.
+(50%) — are half-owned, while the wholly-owned Austrian and German units lose money.
 The 2025 split is stark:

 2025 (€m)